 Myotherapy extends the therapist’s skill-set to provide other manual modalities such as joint mobilisation and dry needling.
 A myotherapist can also use taping and TENS as therapeutic tools.
 The biggest difference for a myotherapist is that they can provide exercise prescription for the management of musculoskeletal pain and function.
 This gives the myotherapist a huge variety of choice when it comes to treatment options.
 Many of these techniques are not as physically demanding for the therapist, compared to relaxation or remedial massage therapy, and can integrate well with other skills a myotherapist may have such as personal training, yoga, pilates or other exercise and movement approaches.

 Myotherapists share very similar work environments to Remedial Massage Therapists and other healthcare providers.
 They will mostly work in private musculoskeletal health centres and clinics.
 This can include gyms, medical centres, multidisciplinary clinics, yoga studios and wellbeing centres.
 As a myotherapist you learn a lot more on the topic of exercise management of musculoskeletal pain and can therefore work with a much broader scope providing exercise prescription and correction.

 Ready to get started

-Please fill in the online enquiry form to enquire about one of our courses or our student massage clinic.
-One of our friendly team members will get back to you as soon as possible.
+Please fill in the online enquiry form and one of our friendly Career Specialists will get back to you as soon as possible.